Skip to main content

 How Glossary Works

 A glossary (termbase) stores approved terms with their translations.
-For complete details, see our glossary management guide.
+For the full details, see our glossary management guide.

 Glossary Workflow Summary

-1. Extract key terms — Identify terminology requiring standardization
+1. Extract key terms — Identify terminology that needs standardization

 2. Define and translate — Create approved translations with context